Frequently Asked Questions

-A student per semester pass offers unlimited rides for a one time payment.
+A student per term pass offers unlimited rides for a one time payment.
 Passes can be purchased at the Cashier's office or CATS.
 Simply complete and submit the application.

 You can also post a flyer for your transportation needs on the Community Bulletin Board.
-Stop by the Student Life Office, in room A118, to have your flyer approved.
+Stop by the Student Life Office (A118) to have your flyer approved.

-Most degree programs at Carroll can be completed within two or three years, but that depends on how many credits you take each semester.
-Some students take a semester off while other students take summer and winter session classes.
-You are considered a full-time student if you take at least twelve credits per semester.
-However, to graduate in two years, some programs require you to take at least fifteen credits per semester.
-It is important to work with your advisor so you complete your degree in the time you need.
+Most degree programs at Carroll can be completed within two or three years, but that depends on how many credits you take each term.
+Some students take a term off while other students take summer and winter session classes.
+You are considered a full-time student if you take at least twelve credits per term.
+However, to graduate in two years, some programs require you to take at least fifteen credits per term.
+It is important to work with your adviser so you complete your degree in the time you need.

 If at all possible, you should let your instructor know ahead of time you will need to miss a class.
 In an emergency situation, you should contact your instructor as soon as possible afterward.
 In either case, it is your responsibility to get all of the notes and assignments from the missed class.
 For this reason, it is a good idea to have the contact information of another student, in the class, who can provide you with the information you missed.